 The problem might simply be that the hinges have stopped working properly, not that your door is faulty, or needs to be replaced.
 You can massage some petroleum jelly into the hinges to see if some simple lubrication will at least allow you to get the door open, so you can better diagnose the problem.

 If the key is broken off in the lock, there is not really much you can do, other than calling your door and lock specialists to come and help resolve the situation.
 There is no way you are getting through the door if your key just broke off in the lock.
 You might end up needing a brand new locking mechanism, depending on the damage and the complexity of the problem.

 Attempted Break and Enter

-Sometimes during an attempted break and enter, the would-be thieves will not succeed in gaining entry to your home, but they will do so much damage to your door trying to break in that your door is stuck shut, and you can’t get in.
+Sometimes during an attempted break and entry, the would-be thieves will not succeed in gaining entry to your home, but they will do so much damage to your door trying to break in that your door is stuck shut, and you can’t get in.
 This is probably time to call in a door replacement service.
-Hopefully your insurance will cover some or most of the cost.
+Hopefully, your insurance will cover some or most of the cost.
 If you come home to find that your door has been damaged beyond repair and won’t even open, you simply have to resign yourself to the inevitable.

 A stuck door can either be a minor inconvenience, or a huge problem.
 Try applying some of the above remedies yourself to see if you can DIY your stuck door.
 If not, there are always window and door experts available to make life easier.